LogtalkDotOrg/logtalk3/scripts/embedding/swipl/NOTES.md

-This directory contains example scripts for creating SWI-Prolog QLF files from Logtalk core files and Logtalk source files.
+This directory contains example scripts for creating SWI-Prolog QLF files and standalone saved states from Logtalk core files and Logtalk source files.

 The following scripts are provided: